Little Red Riding Hood (1996 film): Background

-Folllwing a musical work that premiered at the Royal Festival Hall in London on 1 November 1992 based on the poem "Little Red Riding Hood and the Wolf" from the 1982 book Revolting Rhymes by Roald Dahl, it was turned into a television film for the BBC's arts series Omnibus.
+Following a musical work that premiered at the Royal Festival Hall in London on 1 November 1992 based on the poem "Little Red Riding Hood and the Wolf" from the 1982 book Revolting Rhymes by Roald Dahl, it was turned into a television film for the BBC's arts series Omnibus.

 Home video

 The film was released on VHS by EMI Records UK.